rmistry/nest-controlbot/README.md

 * Does not handle overlapping schedules.
 The first schedule it sees in the range is the one it uses.
 * Does not work with multiple temperature sensors.
 This would be simple to fix if needed.
-* Currently only works with heating.
-This is not difficult to fix, I will fix this if I need to use it in the summer or if somebody asks for it.

 ---